philipstevens/philipcstevens.com/content/posts/basic-transfer-learning.md

 tfds.load is a convenience method that's the simplest way to build and load a tf.data.Dataset when it is registered in the Tensorflow datasets collection.
 When with_info=True a tuple is returned that contains both the dataset and a tfds.core.DatasetInfo object which contains useful metadata on the dataset.

 Each dataset comes in it's own format which you may have to explore.
-In this case our dataset is actually two tf.data.Dataset's specified in a dicitonary as the train and test splits.
+In this case our dataset is actually two tf.data.Dataset's specified in a dictionary as the train and test splits.
 Each split contains the images, labels, file names and segmentation masks.

 Note when we load we could set as_supervised to true and the dataset will have a 2-tuple structure of (image, label) and remove all the other data we aren't using.
 However in this case the info object does not include a feature dictionary from label to human-readable string so we must infer it ourselves from the dataset directly where a file_name is associated with each label.